Al Karama, Dubai: Growth

 Mostly because this is a heavily populated area, parking in Al Karama may pose an issue.
 It can be challenging to find parking with the increase of each property ownership in the area.
 Some buildings offer basement parking but the older buildings do not offer this.
 Residents will then have to find street parking which can be difficult at times, especially since visitors will be using those same spaces.

-Besides the widespread sale of counterfeit goods, reported crime is relatively high in common with other parts of Dubai east of the creek.